GUIDE TO IMAGE SHARPENING

 - Blurring due to subject motion or some types of camera shake may require advanced techniques such as deconvolution or Photoshop's "smart sharpen" tool.

 - Some camera lenses do not blur objects equally in all directions (see tutorial on camera lens quality - astigmatisms).
-This type of blur tends to increase further from the center of the image, and may be in a direction which is either (i) away from the image's center or (ii) perpendicular to that direction.
+This type of blur tends to increase farther from the center of the image, and may be in a direction which is either (i) away from the image's center or (ii) perpendicular to that direction.
 This can be extremely difficult to remove, and usually requires creative sharpening.

 - Images will often appear sharper if you also remove chromatic aberrations during RAW development.
 This option can be found under the "lens corrections" menu in Adobe Camera RAW, although most recent photo editing software offers a similar feature.